EE C247B. Introduction to MEMS Design

 Jeronimo Segovia Fernandez

-Department Notes: Spring 2024 Instrcutor: Jerónimo Segovia (Personal Profile:https://www2.eecs.berkeley.edu/Faculty/Homepages/segovia.html) Lecture: 9:30-11am Cory 540AB Discussion: 1-2pm Cory 450AB In the last three decades, the research of Microelectromechanical systems (MEMS) has advanced at an unprecedented pace, impacting a variety of disciplines, spanning from communication and sensing to computing, and medicine.
-As a result, several MEMS devices have become commercially available and today play a fundamental role in many existing integrated systems thanks to their ability to meet critical and heterogenous needs that cannot be addressed by other technologies.
-In this course, we will learn the fundamentals behind the design, fabrication, and characterization of MEMS devices, as well as some of their applications.
-We will evaluate the benefits of scaling in comparison to electronic circuits, such as faster speed, lower power consumption, and larger sensitivity.
+Department Notes: In the last decades, the R&D of microelectromechanical systems (MEMS) has advanced at an unprecedented pace, impacting a variety of disciplines that span from communication and sensing to computing and medicine.
+As a result, several MEMS devices have become commercially available and today play a fundamental role in many integrated systems; this is all thanks to their ability to meet critical and heterogenous needs which cannot be addressed by other technologies (e.g., CMOS).
+In this course, you will learn the fundamentals behind the design, fabrication, and characterization of MEMS, as well as some of their applications.
+We will evaluate the benefits of scaling in comparison to CMOS, such as faster speed, lower power consumption, and larger sensitivity.
 Microfabrication processes, including silicon surface and bulk micromachining and non-silicon micromachining, will enable the transfer of designs from CAD layouts to functional devices.
-The Euler-Bernoulli equation will be derived in detail and we will provide examples of equivalent stiffness calculation in flexural structures with multiple interconnected beams.
-For dynamic analysis, we will compute the effective mass of any flexural structure using the Rayleigh's energy method and determine their intrinsic resonance frequency by equating the maximum Potential and Kinetic energies.
-We will introduce the different electrical-to mechanical transduction mechanisms, but focus on electrostatics and piezoelectricity.
-We will use the gyroscope as a case study to emphasize the importance of op amps in the electronic characterization of MEMS, and discuss the different sources of noise.
-Finally, we will have an overview of the field of RF MEMS and, in particular, refer to switches, filters, and oscillators, as the components that currently generate the largest revenues for companies in the wireless communication market.
+The Euler-Bernoulli and Sophie-German equations that respectively determine elasticity in beams and plates will be derived in detail, and we will provide examples of equivalent stiffness calculation in multiple interconnected beams.
+In regards to dynamic analysis, we will look into the mathematical tools needed to compute the effective mass and natural resonance frequency of any flexural structure (e.g., the Rayleigh's energy method), and uncover the main damping mechanisms that limit Quality factor.
+Electrostatics and piezoelectricity will be introduced as examples of electromechanical transduction, and inertial sensors (i.e., accelerometer and gyroscopes) interfaced with operational amplifiers (OpAmps) will be become our case study for electronic characterization and thermomechanical noise.
+Finally, we will have an overview of the field of RF MEMS and, in particular, refer to RF switches, filters, and oscillators, as the components that generate the largest revenues in the wireless communication market.
+All of this knowledge will complemented with Finite Element Modeling (FEM) using COMSOL Multiphysics, and put in practice in a real MEMS technology application.